reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

 - **start** (required) specifies vehicle start place defined via location, earliest (required) and latest (optional) departure time
 - **end** (optional) specifies vehicle end place defined via location, earliest (reserved) and latest (required) arrival time.
     When omitted, then vehicle ends on last job location
+- **depots** (optional) a list of depot places.
+When specified, shift start location is not considered as depot and vehicle has to navigate first to one of these places.
 - **breaks** (optional) a list of vehicle breaks.
 A break is specified by:
      - time window or interval after which a break should happen (e.g. between 3 or 4 hours after start)
      - duration of the break